 But maybe you aren’t as aware of the maintenance required to optimize your solar system absorption.
 There are reasons why cleaning solar panels is extremely beneficial for someone who owns a system.

 Yes, dirty solar panels are less efficient than clean ones.
-Dust, bird droppings, and leaves hinder the solar panels to operate at maximum efficiency.[1]
-The efficiency rating of the panels is based on the optimal performance of these panels which are adversely affected by general uncleanness.[2]
-Though SunPower systems have the highest efficiency rating on the market, even these panels can be affected negatively by the buildup of dust or dirt.
+Dust, bird droppings, and leaves hinder the solar panels to operate at maximum efficiency.
+The efficiency rating of the panels is based on the optimal performance of these panels which are adversely affected by general uncleanness.

-The important thing is to maintain the optimal output of your SunPower system.
-There can be a decrease of 1.5% to 6% of solar output annually due to collected dust or other particles.[3]
-This is a very conservative figure as the same study showed that in dustier areas or places with higher pollution the numbers can range between 2% and 50% on conventional solar panels.[4]
+The important thing is to maintain the optimal output of your solar system.
+There can be a decrease of 1.5% to 6% of solar output annually due to collected dust or other particles.
+This is a very conservative figure as the same study showed that in dustier areas or places with higher pollution the numbers can range between 2% and 50% on conventional solar panels.

 All pollution has some form of dust that negatively affects the maximum productivity of solar panels.
 Los Angeles along with Bakersfield are the cities with the worst pollution in the U.S. This means that dust from pollution affects southern Californians and central Californians the most.

 Not only will dirt and airborne pollutants affect the production of solar panels, but they will also harm the solar cells themselves.
-A conventional and regular cell shaded by dust gatherings will act as a resistance to the power generated by other cells and this, in turn, causes the shaded cell to heat up and damage cell.[7].
+A conventional and regular cell shaded by dust gatherings will act as a resistance to the power generated by other cells and this, in turn, causes the shaded cell to heat up and damage cell.

 Many solar systems are not independently connected to a microinverter and rely on the surrounding cells to maintain solar productivity.
 SunPower cells, however, are all independently connected to the microinverter and the cells around one another are not affected in any way by each other.
 If one cell were to be shaded or covered in dust, the others will continue working fine without damaging the shaded cell.
 But the production of that one cell will still be affected by the dust.